craftgaz help Path of Exile 2 · patch 0.5+

 Blocks view (collapsed)

 Big named stages of the craft (e.g. a “prep” stage, a “reveal loop”, a “finish”).
+A block is purely a way to group many steps so the scheme stays readable — it doesn’t change the simulation.
 After a run, each block shows P(reached) — the share of trials that get this far — and its mean cost in Divine.
-Pill-shaped outcomes (terminals) sit in a row at the bottom with their probability and sale price.
-Click the on a block to open it.
+Pill-shaped outcomes sit in a row at the bottom with their probability and sale price — both the declarative terminals and the leaf work-pieces (so a branch's hit/miss ends are visible here without making a block per outcome; the edges carry their hit/miss labels).
+An outcome marked 🚫 not interesting (in its inspector) is hidden from this row — it is still simulated and listed in the report.
+Click the on a block to open it, or the to rename it / edit its note.

 Block detail (expanded)

-Use the breadcrumb at the top of the graph to go ← blocks or read the current block’s stats and note.
+Use the breadcrumb at the top of the graph to go ← blocks, read the current block’s stats and note, ✎ rename the block, or ✕ dissolve it (its steps merge into the neighbouring block).

 Node types ↑ top